rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/overview/index.rst

     alert <concepts>`.

 **Monitoring from Multiple Datacenters**
-    Rackspace Cloud Monitoring allows you to simultaneously monitor the performance of different resources from multiple datacenters and provides a clear picture of overall system health.
+    Rackspace Monitoring allows you to simultaneously monitor the performance of different resources from multiple datacenters and provides a clear picture of overall system health.
 It includes tunable parameters to interpret mixed results which help you to